NEIU-Computer-Science-Society/git-beyond-the-basics/README.md

 0. There is no sign-up sheet for this event.

 1. In order to sign-up you must fork this repository to your account on GitHub.
+See https://help.github.com/articles/using-pull-requests/#fork--pull for more info about the "Fork & Pull" collaborative model.

-2. Using your choice of Git utility (GitHub for Windows or Mac are recommended for beginners), clone the forked repository to your desktop.
+2. Using your choice of Git utility (GitHub for Windows or Mac are recommended for beginners)(https://windows.github.com or https://mac.github.com/), clone the forked repository to your desktop using the "Clone in Desktop" button on GitHub.

 2. Create a .txt file in the /collaborators directory of the repository.